wp-plugins/gravity-forms-salesforce/readme.txt

 == Changelog ==

+= 2.2.4.3 =
+* Fixed issue that should never have happened, but did: the "Gravity Forms Not Installed" message showed up for an user on the front-end of their site and prevented them from logging in.
+* Fixed admin PHP Notice when gravity forms is not activated

 = 2.2.4.2 =
 * Fixed one more issue with "Array" as submitted value when using select dropdown lists and Salesforce Field Mapping. *Note: after updating the plugin, you may need to re-save your affected forms.*